NLP-ASR/ASR/README.md

 Some useful tools:(how to get unstuck)

 1. ipdb/pdb -> putting breakpoints in code and running line by line .
 We use this all the time in the industry.

 2. Understand one component at a time.
-For instance wav2vec uses CTC loss. look for implementations of CTC loss and step through the code with ipdb/pdb.
+For instance wav2vec uses CTC loss. look for implementations of CTC loss and step through the code with ipdb/pdb. pay attention to shapes,types of tensors and form a mental model of the code.

+3. Annotate/commenting the code - your future version or others will greatly appreciate this.